chickenandstats/chickenstats/README.md

 ## Introduction

-`chickenstats` is a Python package for scraping & analyzing sports statistics - download & manipulate data from various NHL endpoints, CapFriendly, & Evolving-Hockey in just a few lines of code.
+`chickenstats` is a Python package for scraping & analyzing sports statistics.
+With just a few lines of code, download & manipulate data from various NHL endpoints, [CapFriendly](https://capfriendly.com), & [Evolving-Hockey](https://evolving-hockey.com) (subscription required).
 Compatible with Python versions 3.10, 3.11, & 3.12 on Windows, Mac, & Linux operating systems.

 ---